carolangelon/carolangelon/README.md

-## Hi there, I'm Carol Angelon! 👋
+## Hi there, I'm Carol Angelon!

+Coffee? ☕

-I'm a passionate process analyst with a keen interest in AI, processing automation, Security Information and Data Governance. :man_technologist: :bar_chart:
+Well, I'm a passionate process analyst with a keen interest in AI, processing automation, Security Information and Data Governance. :man_technologist: :bar_chart:

 I love to learn new technologies and contribute to the community.

 ## 🔧 Technologies & Tools

+- BPMN notation;
-- BPMN notation and,
+- SCRUM and,
-- Bizagi, Miro and Visio (to design flowcharts).
+- Bizagi, Miro and Visio.

 ## 🌱 Currently Learning